avigailtaylor/GeneFEAST/user_guide.md

 <br>

-<p>However, all of these parameters can be over-written by the user to potentially get better performance tailored to the user's FEA(s).</p>
+<p>However, parameters can be over-written to potentially get better performance tailored to the user's FEA(s).</p>

 <br>

 <details>

-<summary>The user can over-write these parameters by setting them in the setup YAML file:</summary>
+<summary>The user can over-write the following parameters by setting their values in the setup YAML file:</summary>

 <pre><code>